 Creating a better future for the River Culm

-In partnership with Devon County Council (Blackdown Hills Area of Outstanding Natural Beauty), ‘Connecting the Culm’ is a catchment management project exploring how nature based solutions (NBS) can increase resilience to floods and droughts specifically targeting communities and infrastructure at risk within the River Culm catchment, whilst also delivering multiple environmental and societal benefits.
+In partnership with Devon County Council (Blackdown Hills Area of Outstanding Natural Beauty), ‘Connecting the Culm’ (CtC) is a catchment management project exploring how nature-based solutions (NbS) can increase resilience to floods and droughts.
+The project specifically targets communities and infrastructure at risk within the River Culm catchment, whilst also delivering multiple environmental and societal benefits.

 Potential Areas for Improved Resilience (PAIRs)

-An adapted fluvial audit of the River Culm was completed in 2019, with the aim to provide a detailed baseline of how the catchment functions geomorphologically which can assist in developing a suite of NBS.
+An adapted fluvial audit of the River Culm was completed in 2019 to provide a detailed baseline of the catchment's geomorphological functioning, which can assist in developing a suite of NbS.
 Many pressures have been identified throughout the catchment, linked to both historical legacy and contemporary practices.
-These pressures ultimately impact upon the ability of the catchment to function effectively in terms of flood risk.
-Three groups of NBS called Potential Areas for Improved Resilience (PAIRs) were created to target improvements based off the fluvial audit, workshops and expert feedback.
+These pressures ultimately affect the catchment's ability to function effectively in terms of flood risk.
+Three groups of NbS, called Potential Areas for Improved Resilience (PAIRs), were created to target improvements based on the fluvial audit, workshops, and expert surveys of local stakeholders and JBA surveys.

 Understanding the economic value of NFM

-Outputs from a 2D JFlow® flood model was used to determine the economic value of NBS implemented across the catchment.
-This was vital to show that using NBS in the catchment could reduce the time that the Great Western Railway (Bristol to Exeter line) is flooded and closed to rail traffic, potentially allowing for an annual average benefit of £96k, or £2.9m over a 100-year appraisal saving for Network Rail in delays and repayments.
+Outputs from a 280 km² 2D JFlow® flood model were used to determine the economic value of NbS implemented across the catchment in 2022.
+This was vital to show that using NbS in the catchment could reduce the time the Great Western Railway (Bristol to Exeter line) is flooded and closed to rail traffic by between 2 and 10 hours.
+This could potentially deliver an annual average benefit of £96k, or £2.9m over a 100-year appraisal, saving Network Rail money on delays and repayments.

-The same model was also used to understand whether the council could apply for Environment Agency Flood Grant in Aid (GiA) funding to reduce flooding using NBS upstream of small communities across the catchment.
+The same model was also used to understand whether the council could apply for Environment Agency Flood Grant in Aid (GiA) funding to reduce flooding using NbS upstream of small communities across the catchment.
 The results show that the environmental and societal benefits are much higher than the flood reduction benefits.
-However, the scheme could be achievable without claiming any environmental benefits in the OM1.
-Recently the team has led the development of an Outline Business Case for NBS implementation following the economics appraisal undertaken as part of the project.
+However, the scheme could be achievable without claiming any environmental benefits in the OM1 in 2023.

 Black arrow pointing right